lsll42/liber/~/physics-questions.md

 ### exercises 4

 Q4.17 Why can it hurt your foot more to kick a big rock than a small pebble?
 Must the big rock hurt more?
 Explain.
+Bid rocks have more mass and therefore a greater amount of force is needed to accelerate it.

 Q4.18 “It’s not the fall that hurts you; it’s the sudden stop at the bottom.”
 Translate this saying into the language of Newton’s laws of motion.
 Q4.19 A person can dive into water from a height of 10 m without injury, but a person who jumps off the roof of a 10-m-tall building and lands on a concrete street is likely to be seriously injured.
 Why is there a difference?